iotshaman/shaman-website-compiler/README.md

 }
 ```

-The below sample of code show what it would look like to configure a small application with minimal features:
+The below sample of code shows what it would look like to configure a small application with minimal features:

 ```javascript
 var compilerFactory = require('shaman-website-compiler').ShamanWebsiteCompilerFactory;